plotly/dash-regression/README.md

 ### Using the demo
 This demo lets you interactive explore different linear regression models.
 [Read more about Linear Models here](http://scikit-learn.org/stable/modules/linear_model.html#linear-model).

-The Dataset dropdown lets you select different toy datasets with added noise.
+The **Select Dataset** dropdown lets you select different toy datasets with added noise.
+To add custom data, select the "Custom Data" option from the drodpwon and start clicking on the graph to add them.
+You can also choose to add training data, test data, or remove points using the Click Mode dropdown.

-The model dropdown lets you select different types of models.
+The **Select Model** dropdown lets you select different types of models.
 Linear Regression is the regular Least Square model, whereas the other ones are regularized models.

-The Polynomial Degree slider lets you control how many polynomial degree do you want to use to fit your data.
+The **Polynomial Degree** slider lets you control how many polynomial degree do you want to use to fit your data.
 This will create a non-linear regression, at the risk of overfitting.

-The Alpha Slider lets you control the regularization term, which penalizes large coefficient terms.
+The **Alpha** Slider lets you control the regularization term, which penalizes large coefficient terms.
 This lets you control the variance and bias of your model.

-L1/L2 ratio is for the Elastic Net model, and control the weight of each norm.
+**L1/L2 ratio** is for the Elastic Net model, and control the weight of each norm.

 ### Running the app locally